yakud/ton-blockchain-mcp/README.md

 ## Support

-For support, please open an issue on GitHub or contact the development team.
+For support, please open an issue on GitHub or contact the author on Telegram: @devonmojito